-For the 2019, 2018, 2017, and 2016 measurement years, the assumed investment rate of return was 7.0 percent, including an inflation rate of 2.5 percent and a real return of 4.5 percent.
-Salary increases were assumed to vary by service credit but the rates of increase in the 2018 measurement year were slightly higher.
+For the 2020-2016 measurement years, the assumed investment rate of return was of 7.0 percent, including an inflation rate of 2.5 percent and a real return of 4.5 percent.
+Salary increases were assumed to vary by service credit and were consistent in 2019 and 2020.
+These actuarial assumptions were based on an experience study dated Sept.
+18, 2018.

-For the 2015 measurement year, the assumed investment rate of return was 7.5 percent, including an inflation rate of 3.0 percent and real return of 4.5 percent.
+For the 2015 measurement year, the assumed investment rate of return was 7.5 percent, including an inflation rate of 3.0 percent and a real return of 4.5 percent.
 Salary increases were assumed to vary by service credit.
 Various other changes in assumptions were adopted based on the experience analysis for the three-year period ending June 30, 2014.